calvinatlan/DotCardsAssessment/README.md

 - Clean up typing
 - Use an ORM
+- Add logging
 - Add support for more data types in the database schema parsing
-- Make input validation more robust
+- Better input validation
-- Use proper exception handling instead of catching every error and spitting it out as the response (Dangerous, would never do this)
+- More robust error handling (currently some of the errors are not very helpful)
-- Docker compose guarantees that the db container has started before the node app's container starts but this does not guarantee the db is ready for connection.
-I would perform some sort of health check to guarantee the db is fully ready before starting the node app.
+- I use a naive timeout if database is not ready before app container.
+It would be better to perform some sort of health check to guarantee the db is fully ready before starting the node app.

-***

-### Notes

-- The mysql image uses ```mysql_native_password``` for the ```default-authentication-plugin``` argument, which is not recommended for production environments.
+- Different authentication method (currently using unsafe ```mysql_native_password```)